McConnell defends Supreme Court after Clarence Thomas revelations

 “I have total confidence in the chief justice of the United States to deal with these court internal issues,” he said.

-His comments came in reaction to a recent letter Democrats on the Senate Judiciary Committee sent to Roberts raising concerns about reporting by ProPublica that Thomas accepted luxury trips on a regular basis from Texas billionaire Harlan Crow without disclosing the gifts.
+His comments came in reaction to a recent letter Democrats on the Senate Judiciary Committee sent to Roberts raising concerns about reporting by ProPublica that Thomas accepted luxury trips regularly from Texas billionaire Harlan Crow without disclosing the gifts.

 ProPublica also reported that one of Crow’s companies bought a property in which Thomas owned a one-third share, which Thomas also failed to disclose.